near/docs/docs/validator/delegation.md

 ### 1. Lockup Contract

 The [Lockup Contract](https://github.com/near/core-contracts/tree/master/lockup) is common among the contributors of the protocol and, essentially, anyone who didn't acquire them through an exchange.
 This contract acts as an escrow that locks and holds an owner's tokens for a lockup period (e.g., the vesting).
 The owner may want to stake these tokens (including locked ones) to help secure the network and also earn staking rewards that are distributed to the validator.
-The lockup contract doesn't allow to directly stake from its account, so the owner can delegate the tokens only to a staking pool contract.
+The lockup contract doesn't allow to directly stake from its account, so the owner delegates the tokens only to staking pools.

 <blockquote class="warning">
     <strong>heads up</strong><br><br>
-    The commands below were tested with the build <a href="https://github.com/near/core-contracts/tree/877e2db699a02b81fc46f5034642a2ebd06d9f19">https://github.com/near/core-contracts/tree/877e2db699a02b81fc46f5034642a2ebd06d9f19</a> of the Core Contracts.
+    The commands below are tested with the build <a href="https://github.com/near/core-contracts/tree/877e2db699a02b81fc46f5034642a2ebd06d9f19">https://github.com/near/core-contracts/tree/877e2db699a02b81fc46f5034642a2ebd06d9f19</a> of the Core Contracts.
 </blockquote>

 Before proceeding with the tutorial below, check that you have control of your lockup contract, by issuing the command